 All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos9 can be signs that children are at risk.
+Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education, and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.
 Other safeguarding issues all staff should be aware of include:

 - child sexual exploitation (CSE) see also below

 - child criminal exploitation (CCE) see also below

 - bullying including cyberbullying

 - domestic violence

 - drugs

 - fabricated or induced illness

 - faith abuse

 - female genital mutilation (FGM) see also below

-- forced marriage (Resource The Right to Choose: Government Guidance on Forced Marriage The right to choose: government guidance on forced marriage - GOV.UK
+- forced marriage (Resource The right to choose: government guidance on forced marriage - GOV.UK)

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

 - mental health

 - private fostering

-- radicalisation
+- radicalisation (and Prevent)

 - sexting

 - serious violence

 - teenage relationship abuse

 - trafficking

-- Prevent radicalisation

-- Honour based violence / abuse (may include non-violent forms of abuse)
+- honour based violence / abuse (may include non-violent forms of abuse)

-- Children missing education
+- children missing education

-- Hate
+- hate

-- Missing children
+- missing children

-- Child-on-child abuse (eg sexting, bullying of any kind) should never be tolerated as 'banter', or as part of an initiation process.
+- child-on-child abuse (eg sexting, bullying of any kind) should never be tolerated as 'banter', or as part of an initiation process.